How To Hire Office Managers

 #1 Skills tests test actual job-related skills rather than ability to sell yourself on a resume.

 People can exaggerate their abilities and achievements on a resume, then fall short when it comes to walking it like they've talked it.
 Setting up a few questions to test applicant’s organizational skills, attention to detail, communication skills, cultural fit etc, however, makes it thousand times easier to tell if the applicant is fit for the job or not.

-#2 They eliminate bias.
+#2 Skills tests eliminate bias.

 Studies have shown that recruiting through resumes often leads to hiring managers taking on employees similar to them rather than the best candidates for the job.
 That’s because we’re human and we often make false assumptions and pre-judgements based on the information we see on a paper in front of us.
 Shifting focus from resumes to applicant’s actual skills and job fit eliminates all this bias.

 #3 Skills tests can save the company time and money.

 Going through a stack of resumes can be very time-consuming.
 Automated skills testing, however, immediately eliminates unsuitable candidates leaving you with the pick of the crop to choose from.

 As your Office Manager is a crucial team member who needs to be high-performing and able to hit the ground running, you can't afford to make the mistake of hiring the wrong person who is great on paper but can't cut the mustard on the ground.
 That’s why a well-designed job simulation test can ensure that you get the best match for the role.